luciferchase/luciferchase.github.io/_posts/2021-03-28-day-1-my-experience-in-1-afsb-dehradun-lucifer-chase.md

 Tring!
 Tring!

 After a minute of discussion by each sub-group, we were asked to discuss as a whole once again.
-Again choas erupted, however this time it was a somewhat controlled chaos.
+Again chaos erupted, however this time it was a somewhat controlled chaos.
 I made few other points.
 Chest No. - 5 somehow listened to my points and actually said that we should follow my points.
-That was a huge plus point for him I think in the accessor's eyes.
+That was a huge plus point for him I think in the accessors' eyes.

 Tring!
 Tring!

 The accessors then asked one of us to narrate our common story.
-Chest No. - 4 immediately stood up and asked to narrate the story but since none of us had elected him, the accessor made him sit down.
+Chest No. - 4 immediately stood up and asked to narrate the story but since none of us had elected him, the accessors made him sit down.
 Somehow, a moment later everyone of us reached to a conclusion and elected Chest No. - 1 to narrate the story, which he did pretty nicely.

 ## The Wait 2.0